aminst/snake-game-sequence-finder/README.md

 # snake-game-state-search
+In this project, I have implemented several informed/uninformed algorithms.
-AI course assignment - using multiple search algorithms to find snake game solution
+I used these algorithms to find proper state sequences for the snake game.
+The following search algorithms are used:
+* BFS
+* IDS
+* A*
+* Weighted A*